-Summary: Signatory the Central African Republic has stated since 2013 that internal armed conflict has prevented its ratification of the convention.
-The Central African Republic voted in favor of a key UN resolution promoting implementation of the convention in December 2016.
-It has participated in the convention’s Meetings of States Parties, most recently in 2014.
+Summary: Signatory the Central African Republic has stated since 2013 that internal armed conflict has prevented it from ratifying the convention.
+It has participated in meetings of the convention, but not since 2014.
 The Central African Republic states that it has never used, produced, or exported cluster munitions and that it has destroyed stocks of cluster munitions.

 The Central African Republicsigned the Convention on Cluster Munitions on 3 December 2008.

 The current status of ratification is not known.
-Previously, in 2013, government representatives told the CMC that internal armed conflict has prevented ratification of the convention from proceeding.
-Prior to the outbreak of conflict in 2013, government officials indicated that the ratification was on track.
+Previously, in 2013, government representatives told the CMC that internal armed conflict had prevented ratification of the convention from proceeding.
+Before 2013, government officials said the country’s ratification of the convention was pending.

-The Central African Republic participated in a regional meeting (Kampala, Uganda, in September 2008) of the diplomatic Oslo Process that created the convention.
+The Central African Republic participated in a regional meeting (in Kampala, Uganda in September 2008) of the diplomatic Oslo Process that created the convention.

-The Central African Republic has also voted in favor of UNGA resolutions expressing outrage at the continued use of cluster munitions in Syria, most recently in December 2016.
+The Central African Republic has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2017.

-The Central African Republic is party to the Mine Ban Treaty.
+The Central African Republic is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling